abhimanyusethia12/IITKBucks_assignment/assignment3/README.md

 Then it creates the transaction data in binary format, calculates its hash (the transaction ID) and then saves this binary data into a file named <the calculated transaction ID in hex format>.dat.

 P.S.
 Currently the program doesn't verify the transaction data.
 Just accepts whatever the user gives.
-P.S.S. the program was run with some random data and using public_key.pem file for the public key.
+P.S.S. the program was run with some random data and using public_key1.pem file for the public key.
 The .dat file created has also been pushed in this folder

 ## Output printed